We are turning 120 years old this year!!

 A strategic change was necessary in 2009 / 10 when the recessionary period took its toll on many shops and businesses around the world.
 Prior to 2009, 70% of our turnover was either imported or procured locally, this together with a reduction in our product range was changed to rather manufacture 70% of turnover in-house, a strategy that we have successfully continued to employ.

-We are also proud that the Heritage Craft brand and products are on show at the famous Frankfurt Craft Fair which is held every year in January.
+We are proud that the Heritage Craft brand and products have been showcased at the famous Frankfurt Craft Fair.

 We are proudly South African and today employ in excess of sixty people.